gvwilson/thirdbit/src/fiction/santas/index.md

 "It's not exactly a palace, is it?"

-The burly santa growled and pulled his ax off his back with a complicated shrug.
+The burly santa growled and pulled his ax off his back with a complicated motion made fluid by practice.
 The santa on the stairs struggled to her feet with a curse.
 "Sorry, sensei.
-The flips must have followed us through."
+They must have followed us through."

 "So it appears,"
 Gran-Granna Tumbly said grimly.